Trihab/cloud-resume-challenge/frontend/README.md

 # Frontend Technical Specification

 - Create a static website that serves an html resume.
+I will use it as my personnal portfolio.

 ## Resume Format Considerations